thi-ng/umbrella/packages/api/README.md

 ## About

-Common, generic types, interfaces & mixins
+Common, generic types, interfaces & mixins.

 This package is implicitly used by most other projects in this repository.
 It
 defines: